-Exchange Basics-"Balancing the Equities"
+1031 Exchange Basics- "Balancing the Equities"

-When an asset is sold for more than its original cost, there is gain which the IRS will tax at the "capital gains tax rate".
+which the IRS will tax at the "capital gains tax rate".
 The amount of capital gain is calculated by taking the selling price of the asset minus its "adjusted basis" (The "adjusted basis" is equivalent to the original cost of the property, plus any amounts expended for capital improvements, minus depreciation) minus selling expenses.